We’re culling the books these days. I keep thinking of King Solomon.

 But, I think, someday I may break a leg and need to spend weeks lying down.
 Shouldn’t I hang on to books to read just in case I can’t find anything else?

-Many of the books currently stacked in the “let’s think about this one” pile may end up back on the shelves.
+Many of the books are stacked in the “let’s think about this one” pile.
+They may end up back on the shelves.

 How do you decide which books to cull?
 Click to Tweet